ibrahimahmed237/Blog-APIs/README.md

 - Express.js: For handling server and routes.
 - bcrypt: For hashing passwords and ensuring user security.
 - mongoose: For modeling and managing application data.
+- jsonwebtoken: For handling JWT-based user authentication.
+- multer: For handling file uploads.
+- cloudinary: For image management and storage.
+- socket.io: For real-time communication using WebSockets.
 - Other dependencies...

 ## Contributing